francofox/dataeng-zoomcamp-hw/wk3-hw/answers.md

 -- The above will process 0B when run; this is the external table
 ```

-**answer: 0B for the external table, 155.12MB for the materialized table**
+**Answer: 0B for the external table, 155.12MB for the materialized table**

 ### Question 3
 Query: